History of Cohousing-L

 then and are now maintained by The Cohousing Association of the United States (Coho/US)

-Cohousing-L was started as a project of the Twin Cities Cohousing Network
+Cohousing-L was started as a project of the Twin Cities Cohousing Network which was

-closely with The Cohousing Association of the United States (Coho/US)
+of but cooperates closely with The Cohousing Association of the United States (Coho/US)

 Cohousing-L's biggest problem over the years has been that it produces